Down and out: Receiver Odell Beckham Jr. released by Browns

 The Browns didn’t appreciate the video or that Beckham didn’t reach out to Mayfield, who said he was wiling to work things out.

-Beckham was told not to report to practice for two days as his representation worked with Browns general manager Andrew Berry on agreeable financial terms for both sides in his departure.
+Beckham was told not to report to practice for two days as his representation worked with Browns general manager Andrew Berry on agreeable financial terms for his departure.

-“I don’t think anyone envisioned when the organization traded for Odell three years ago that this would really be the resolution,” Berry said.
-“It’s unfortunate, but at the same time there are some situations in the NFL where things just don’t quite work out and that’s where we are today.

-“Those decisions are incredibly difficult, but at the end of the day it’s a decision that I felt was appropriate for our team.”
+”After careful consideration, internal discussions and conversations with Odell and his representation, we’ve determined that it is in the best interest of all parties involved that Odell no longer play for the Cleveland Browns,” Berry said in a statement. ”We appreciate all his efforts and contributions while in Cleveland, but we’ve just reached a point where it is best that we move forward as a team without Odell.

+”We are finalizing the process of granting Odell his release and we wish him well as he continues his career.”

-Once the sides finalize financial terms — Beckham is owed $8 million this season — Beckham will be waived and can be claimed by any team with enough salary-cap space.
-If he clears the waiver wire next week, he’ll be a free agent and can sign anywhere.
+Once the sides agree to financial terms – Beckham is owed $8 million this season – Beckham will be waived and can be claimed by any team with enough salary-cap space.
+If he clears the waiver wire, he’ll be a free agent and can sign anywhere.

-“It’s disappointing,” Browns coach Kevin Stefanski said following Friday’s practice.
-“Obviously, unfortunate how it all went down, but I wish him well.”
+Browns coach Kevin Stefanski is scheduled to meet with the media following Friday’s practice.

-Stefanski said he has not spoken to Beckham, who could wind up facing the Browns at some point this season.

 Now that Beckham’s gone, the Browns can put their full attention on Sunday’s game against the Cincinnati Bengals.
 Coincidentally, it was against the Bengals in Week 7 last season when Beckham suffered a season-ending knee injury.